TIMESHARE EXIT & REFUND SUPPORT

 Some initial fees, such as translation or administrative costs, may apply at the start.
 However, Quaerens invoices the main legal work only once the exit process is completed and confirmed in writing.

-- Am I entitled to compensation for my timeshare contract?
+- Am I eligible for a refund related to my timeshare contract?

 You may be eligible if your contract was mis-sold, lacks legal disclosures, or violates EU consumer protection laws such as Directive 2008/122/EC.

-- What are the most common legal reasons for a valid claim?
+- What are the most common legal reasons for requesting a refund?

-Claims often succeed due to misrepresentation, lack of cooling-off information, illegal upfront payments, or failure to provide documentation in your native language.
+Refunds are often pursued due to misrepresentation, lack of cooling-off information, unlawful upfront payments, or failure to provide documentation in your native language.

 - Is my contract automatically void if it breaches EU law?